storacha/specs/w3-filecoin.md

 ### Storefront offers a piece to aggregate

-Storefront SHOULD propagate submitted pieces into Filecoin Storage Providers by forwarding them to an aggregator.
+Storefront SHOULD propagate submitted pieces into Filecoin Storage Providers by forwarding them to an Aggregator.

 The Aggregator MUST queue offered pieces for an aggregation and issue a signed receipt proving that submitted piece is `pending` to be added.
 Issued receipt MUST link to a followup task (using `.fx.join` field) that either succeeds with inclusion proof (if the piece was included into an aggregate) or fail, in order to allow state lookup by its receipt.

 If piece submitted by Storefront has already been queued, receipt with the same result and effect MUST be issued.

-> Pieces across Storefronts SHOULD not be deduplicated.
+The same Piece submitted by different Storefronts SHOULD NOT be considered a duplicate.

-After an aggregator dequeues the piece and includes it into an aggregate, it MUST issue a receipt with a piece inclusion proof, transition state of the submitted piece from `pending` into `done`.
+After an Aggregator dequeues the piece and includes it into an aggregate, it MUST issue a receipt with a piece inclusion proof, transition state of the submitted piece from `pending` into `done`.

 ```mermaid
 sequenceDiagram